Call us to find out what options are available for you to clear up your criminal history!

 Even cases that resulted in a dismissal can and should be expunged, because even the fact of a past charge can be prejudicial in some situations!
 Furthermore, once a Petition is granted, the arresting and jailing agencies (typically the local Sheriff) will be ordered to destroy their records.
 If the case was dismissed for a reason other than successful completion of a deferral, the courts do not charge a filing fee to expunge the dismissed case.
 In those situations, the only cost would be a very low fee for our time preparing the petition and following up with the court to ensure it is granted.

-Give us a call if you would like to discuss the possibility of us assisting with an expunction petition related to a past Wake County criminal charge.
+Give us a call if you would like to discuss the possibility of us assisting with an expunction petition related to a past Wake County criminal charge or conviction.